swaldman/unify-rss/README.md

 by merging any number of source feeds.

-You can specify source feeds directly and/or subscribe to an [OPML feed](https://indieweb.org/OPML), which the application will follow as the source list changes dynamically over time.
+You can specify source feeds directly and/or subscribe to [OPML feeds](https://indieweb.org/OPML), which the application will follow as the source list changes dynamically over time.

 ### buildless